mtutic/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/documentation/Step-4_AJAX-request-with-JQuery.md

 });
 ```

-For this step, we have to modify the template that we use to make our web page.
+For this step, we have to modify the template that we used to make our web page.
 The template has a title and a subtitle and we won't modify this.
-So we decide to make a new text element and we add this in the `index.html`.
+So we decided to make a new text element and we add this in the `index.html`.
 As you can see, the new text element have the ID `joke` and this ID is get by the script to know where to update the text in the page by the label `#joke`.

 ```html
 <h3 id="joke" class="text-white-50 mx-auto mt-2 mb-5">JOKE</h3>